walkerlj0/Selenium_Course_Example_Code/cheat-sheets/local_configuration.md

 ## Internet Explorer

-Only available on Microsoft Windows
+Only available on Microsoft Windows.

 1. Download the latest IEDriverServer from [here](http://selenium-release.storage.googleapis.com/index.html)
 2. Add the downloaded file location to your [path](http://www.computerhope.com/issues/ch000549.htm)